How High the Moon: Songs based on "How High the Moon"

-Another jazz standard, "Ornithology" by Charlie Parker, is based on the chords of "How High the Moon".
+Another jazz standard, "Ornithology" by Charlie Parker and Benny Harris, is based on the chords of "How High the Moon".
 It was common among jazz musicians (Ella Fitzgerald, Lionel Hampton and others) to seamlessly include "Ornithology" in the solo when performing "How High the Moon".
 Lennie Tristano wrote the contrafact "Lennie-bird" over the chord changes, and Miles Davis/Chuck Wayne's "Solar" is also based on part of the chord structure.
 Coleman Hawkins' tune "Bean At Met" is also based on the changes of How High The Moon; this tune starts with simple riffs on the measures 1 to 8 and 17 to 24.
 The rest is filled up with solos.

 John Coltrane's composition "Satellite" is also based on the chords of "How High the Moon", which Coltrane embellished with the three-tonic progression he also used on his composition "Giant Steps".

 Jimmy Giuffre's composition "Bright Moon" is also based on the chords of "How High the Moon".
 Quincy Jones recorded it in 1957 on his second album, Go West, Man!